3DPrintings

 4. Part Size Limitations:

-The physical dimensions of metal 3D printed parts are constrained by the build volume of the available printing machines.
+The physical dimensions of these printed parts are constrained by the build volume of the available printing machines.
 While technology is advancing, producing extremely large components remains a challenge due to the limitations of current printer sizes.

 The build volume restricts the maximum size of parts that can be printed in a single piece, which can be a significant limitation for applications requiring large-scale components or assemblies.
 This constraint necessitates the use of multiple parts or larger machines, which can complicate the manufacturing process.